Quake-Catcher Network

-The Quake-Catcher Network is an initiative run by the University of Southern California that aims to use computer-based accelerometers to detect earthquakes.
-It uses the BOINC volunteer computing platform (a form of distributed computing, similar to SETI@home).
+The Quake-Catcher Network was an initiative run by the University of Southern California that aimed to use computer-based accelerometers to detect earthquakes.
+It used the BOINC volunteer computing platform (a form of distributed computing, similar to SETI@home).

-It currently supports mobile devices (smartphones and some tablets/laptops) that have a built-in accelerometer.
-It also supports three external USB devices currently - the codemercs.com JoyWarrior 24F8, the ONavi sensor, and the MotionNode Accel.
+It supported mobile devices (smartphones and some tablets/laptops) that have a built-in accelerometer.
+It also supported three external USB devices - the codemercs.com JoyWarrior 24F8, the ONavi sensor, and the MotionNode Accel.

 In 2011, project scientist Elizabeth Cochran was awarded a Presidential Early Career Award from US President Barack Obama in large part due to her founding of the Quake-Catcher Network project.